 It is a harder road but if you’re punching out good quality, easy to read content in multiple areas of life then you will gain, though more slow and steady wins the race kind of situation.

 Those that do pick a popular genre like my friend over at SimplyEmma, she’s a disabled travel blogger so you’ll notice her blogs website is filled with gorgeous travel snaps.
 Letting your chosen nichè spill over onto your website’s theme, your readers immediately recognise what you’re all about – just by the feel of the homepage alone.
 Making your nichè obvious spells confidence in the Blogging world that you know where your place is and you’ve set up camp, here for the long run!

 Scheduling vs freestyle

-On the flip side, many well established Bloggers swear by scheduling posts, claiming it helps maintain an engaged audience and promote subscribing to your blog as they know more content will be published on certain days of the week.
+On the flip side, many well-established Bloggers swear by scheduling posts, claiming it helps to maintain an engaged audience and promote subscribing to your blog as they know more content will be published on certain days of the week.